dothiv/banner/README.md

 ## Building

-The click counter project is configured to build four files:
+The click-counter project is configured to build these files:
- - `banner.js`, the javascript file that needs to be included into target website
+ - `clickcounter.min.js`, the javascript file that needs to be included into target website
- - `banner-center.html`, the HTML file that will be loaded for the *center* banner
- - `banner-top.html`, the HTML file that will be loaded for the *top* banner
- - `banner-right.html`, the HTML file that will be loaded for the *right* banner
+ - `clickcounter-*.html`, the HTML file that will be loaded for the respective clickcounter position

 The minified versions of these files can be built with `./node_modules/grunt-cli/bin/grunt` in the repo's root directory.

-An alternative, non-minified version for debugging purposes can be built with `./node_modules/grunt-cli/bin/grunt debug`.
-This version also generates a test page.
-For testing the three different layouts, append `#center`, `#right` or `#left` to the `build/test-page.html`.
+## Developing

+For developing in a local environment build the click-counter with `./node_modules/grunt-cli/bin/grunt develop`.

+You can then access `develop/test-page.html` to test the different versions.

 ## Deployment

-Internally, the click counter project relies on resources placed in the following locations:
+Internally, the click-counter project relies on resources placed in the following locations:
- - `banner.js` must be available at http://dothiv-registry.appspot.com/static/banner.min.js
+ - `clickcounter.js` must be available at `//dothiv-registry.appspot.com/static/clickcounter.min.js`
- - `banner-*.html` files must be available at http://dothiv-registry.appspot.com/static/banner-*.html
+ - `clickcounter-*.html` files must be available at `https://dothiv-registry.appspot.com/static/clickcounter-*.html`

 ## Configuration

-Once deployed, a JSON config object will be requested each time the banner is shown which contains plain values and strings formatted according to the domains language setting.
+Once deployed, a JSON config object will be requested each time the clickcounter is shown which contains plain values and strings formatted according to the domains language setting.

 See [this sample config object](src/demo.json) for reference.